Channel i Music Awards

 Channel i Music Awards is a musical award annually given by Channel i.
-It has been given every year from 2006.
+It has been given every year since 2006.

-On 1 October 2017, The award's 12th edition took place where musicians were awarded in 18 categories.
+On 1 October 2017, the award's 12th edition took place, with awards presented in 18 categories.
 Khurshid Alam was awarded lifetime achievement award and Ali Hossain, Alauddin Ali and Alam Khan were awarded with special honor for their lifetime contribution to music.
 In 15th channel i music awards 2020, popular pop singer Ferdous Wahid awarded lifetime achievement award.
 Popular folk singer Sayera Reza was awarded as the best folk singer for the song "Dosh Dibona" penned by Anurup Aich and composed by JK Majlish and popular music director JK Majlish was awarded as the best music director (modern) in the same year, for the song "Baroti Mashe" from the album Pagli Suraiya sang by Sania Sultana Liza.